brunofalmeida/PocketGuide-Android/README.md

 ## Mapping Data

-The mapping data is based on a 3D grid system (x, y, z axes).
+See the `map` package; the `Map` class defines and manages the mapping data, which is based on a 3D grid system (x, y, z axes).

 ### Floors